On this page:

 Race Bookmaking Licence

 An Application for a Race Bookmaking Licence (PDF 147KB) must be submitted on an approved application form and accompanied by the determined fee.
-As at 1 July 2015, the fee for a bookmaking licence is $218.00.

 In applying for a race bookmaker's licence, the applicant must submit to a police records check by the Australian Federal Police and identify all convictions, particularly those relating to fraud, dishonesty or other serious offences.